 One of the benefits of both Nest and Ring is that they don’t require a contract, and both offer DIY monitoring, so commitment-averse folks won’t feel locked into their choice.

-Nest, however, demonstrates confidence in its ability to keep customers satisfied by providing both a 40-day money-back guarantee and a two-year warranty.
+Nest, however, demonstrates confidence in its ability to keep customers satisfied by providing both a 30-day money-back guarantee and a two-year warranty.

-Unsurprisingly, Nest garners overwhelmingly positive reviews on its website, but a deeper dive into the company’s reputation turns up customer service concerns with long wait times and camera connectivity.¹
+Unsurprisingly, Nest garners overwhelmingly positive reviews on its website, but a deeper dive into the company’s reputation turns up customer service concerns with long wait times and delayed camera connectivity.1,2

-While there is the safety net of a 40-day money-back guarantee and a two-year warranty, service complaints are an issue for Nest.
+While there is the safety net of a 30-day money-back guarantee and a two-year warranty, service complaints are an issue for Nest.

 The company’s user-friendly app lets you control Nest thermostats, smoke and carbon monoxide detectors, and several third-party devices like Philips Hue smart lighting.
 The Nest app also integrates and controls feeds from both outdoor and indoor Nest cameras as well as Nest Hello, the brand’s video doorbell camera.